Your ice skating Brooklyn guide from where to go, when to go, and the best Brooklyn ice rinks for a fun activity during winter in Brooklyn!

 View this post on Instagram

-One of the most exciting and popular places in our ice skating Brooklyn guide is the gorgeous rooftop Winterland Rink at Pier 17.
+One of the most exciting and popular places in our ice skating Brooklyn guide is the gorgeous rooftop Winterland Rink at Pier 17 technically in Manhattan’s Seaport neighborhood overlooking Brooklyn from the otherside of the East River!

-This is not only one of the best ice skating rinks in Brooklyn, but in the city due to its location on a rooftop at Pier 17.
-Skate the skyline with panoramic views of the Manhattan city skyline, East River, Brooklyn Bridge, and other famous NYC city landmarks.
+This is not only one of the best ice skating rinks in the city, but in the city due to its location on a rooftop at Pier 17.
+Skate the skyline with panoramic views of the Brooklyn, East River, Brooklyn Bridge, and other famous NYC city landmarks.

-This Brooklyn ice rink is the only rooftop open-air place to skate in the entire city!
+This ice rink is the only rooftop open-air place to skate in the entire city!

 The Winterland Ice Rink is 5,400 square-feet which is pretty impressive considering its location.
 In addition to the ice rink there is also a skate shop, concessions for food and drink, a hut that you can warm up in that’s fully heated to protect you from the cold on an extra blustery winter day.